 When Sami opened the car door, a familiar voice pierced the salty sea air.

-“Samantha Eileen, what is it gonna take for you to ever be on time?”
+“Samantha Jo, what is it gonna take for you to ever be on time?”

-Melanie Gentile-Burton, Sami’s cousin, tapped a flip-flop on the threshold of the open doorway as an Atlantic breeze whipped her straight brown hair into a frenzy, snapping at her face.
+Melanie Burton, Sami Jo’s cousin, tapped a flip-flop on the threshold of the open doorway as an Atlantic breeze whipped her straight brown hair into a frenzy.

 “It’s not like Royce is on some sort of time schedule.
 He’s practically retired.”
 She followed her cousin through the foyer into the kitchen.
-The smell of chocolate chips cookies filled the air, which meant Royce had company.
+The smell of chocolate chips cookies filled the air which meant one thing—Royce had company.
 “What the hell is going on?”

 “What the hell is going on?”
-Sami’s eight-year-old nephew mimicked from the living room.
+Sami Jo’s eight-year-old nephew mimicked from the living room.

 “James, go clean your room!”
 Melanie stomped her foot and retrieved a pitcher of lemonade from the refrigerator.

-Sami spotted the tray of cookies on the counter and reached out to take one.
+Sami Jo spotted the tray of cookies on the counter and reached out to take one.

 “Stop right there.
 Those are for our guest.
 Make yourself useful and bring them outside for me.”
 Melanie pushed through the door leading to the porch.